ukadev/uka-url/README.md

 > - Enter into the cloned folder and run `composer install`

-> - Open the file .env and modify the following variables with yours:<br>
+> - Open the file .env in the application root directory (if doesn't exists, copy it from .env.example) and modify the following variables with yours:<br>
     `DB_CONNECTION=mysql`<br>
     `DB_HOST=127.0.0.1`<br>
     `DB_PORT=3306`<br>